MariaAguiar/minitester/README.md

 Instructions:
 - Place the 'minitester' folder next to your minishell executable
-- Copy your minishell executable to the 'minitester' folder
 - Enter the 'minitester' folder and run: bash ./minitester.sh